Mountainwatch Guide to Park City – Gateway to Utah’s Best Powder

 Australian skiers tend to know Park City by the massive resort of the same name that looms over the town.
 They know it because Park City and neighbouring Canyons resort were bought by Vail Resorts in 2016 and connected via a gondola to become the largest ski area in the United States.
 They also know that the behemoth ski area is covered by the Epic Australia Pass, and offers essentially free skiing or riding for those who buy the season pass to Perisher during our winter.

 However, most travellers don’t realise there are multiple other resorts within a short drive of Park City town, with serious value-for-money offerings.
 The immaculate groomers, gourmet restaurants and renowned service of Deer Valley are just a ten-minute ride on a free bus from Park City’s Main Street.
-Meanwhile, the powder playgrounds of Alta, Snowbird, Brighton, and dirt-cheap lift tickets at Powder Mountain are all within an hour’s drive.
-A few are covered by the newly introduced Ikon Pass.
+Meanwhile, the powder playgrounds of Alta, Snowbird, Brighton, and cheaper lift tickets at Powder Mountain are all within an hour’s drive.
+A few are covered by the Ikon Pass.

 As flights get cheaper and the Epic/Ikon season pass war ramps up, Utah is becoming a no-brainer destination for Australian skiers and snowboarders.
 Base yourself at Park City and you can shred deep Utah powder on a huge variety of slopes, then come home to a buzzing après scene good enough for Hollywood’s elite to hit it every January during the Sundance film festival.
 Here are my top tips on where to ski, eat, drink and kick on when you visit.

-Ski runs come in a range of mainly intermediate and advanced terrain, with 42 per cent blue slopes, 32 per cent black diamond and 18 per cent “extreme” double-black diamond.
 I wouldn’t worry if some members in your ski party are leaning toward the beginner/intermediate end – most of the blue runs in Park City seem to be easier than Australian standards.
 Similarly, go for a double-black diamond if you’re an advanced skier looking for a challenge.
 The Yanks seem to label anything off-piste with at least one black diamond, despite the occasional lack of steepness or difficulty.

 When it snows, head to Dreamcatcher chairlift on the Canyons side of the map for powdery tree skiing.
 And when the sun comes out, hike Jupiter Bowl for the deepest turns after a storm.